vuejs/docs/src/guide/single-file-component.md

 ### Building with rollup

 Most of the time when developing a third-party library we want to build it in a way that allows the consumers of the library to [tree shake](https://webpack.js.org/guides/tree-shaking/) it.
-To enable three-shaking we need to build along with `commonjs` and `umd/iife` modules also `esm` modules.
-Since webpack and in turn vue-cli do not support building `esm` modules we need to rely on [rollup](https://rollupjs.org/).
+To enable tree-shaking we need to build `esm` modules.
+Since webpack and, in turn, vue-cli do not support building `esm` modules we need to rely on [rollup](https://rollupjs.org/).

 #### Installing Rollup